-In Southwest Minnesota, 70 of the approximately 299 total potentially eligible nonprofit arts and culture organizations identified by Minnesota Citizens for the Arts participated in this study an overall participation rate of 23 percent.
+In the City of Duluth, all 37 of the total eligible nonprofit arts and culture organizations identified by Minnesota Citizens for the Arts participated in this study-an overall participation rate of 100.0 percent.
 The Minnesota Cultural Data Project (CDP) was the primary source of information about the universe of eligible organizations.
 The CDP data were supplemented using both data collected through a proprietary web-based survey process as well as grant application data.
-The most recently-available financial and attendance data were used for each of the 70 participating organizations in this analysis.
+The most recently-available financial and attendance data were used for each of the 37 participating organizations in this analysis.
 In most cases, the most recently-available data are from fiscal year 2013 (the organization's fiscal year that ended between January 1 and December 31, 2013).
 In some cases, however, data were used from fiscal year 2012 or earlier.